davidbestue/interference_topography/README.md

 # Interference topography

-Analysis of the WM task L2 conducted during my master thesis.
+Analysis of my master thesis.
+Includes behavioural data, monkey recordings and rate-model simulations.
-Codes for simulations, and raw data are not included.
-Local paths given for all of them.
+Codes for simulations and raw data are not included.
+Local paths given in each file.

 <br><br>